reslp/phylociraptor/docs/introduction/minimal.rst

         $ ./phylociraptor orthology --verbose -t local=4

-Notice, that we don't specify the *settings file* explicitly in the above command.
-Phylociraptor uses the default, which is `data/config.yaml`.
+Notice, that we don't specify the *settings file* explicitly in the above command (unlike when we called ``phylociraptor setup``).
+Now, phylociraptor uses the default, which is `data/config.yaml`.
 Remember that we put a copy of the *settings file* there.

 .. note::

         We will run this command using four threads as indicated with ``-t local=4``.
 It is also possible to omit the the number of threads and use just ``-t local``.
-In this case phylociraptor will use as many threads as available.
+In this case phylociraptor will use as many threads as are available on your machine/server/node.
 If you inspect the *settings file* you'll see that we had specified two threads for BUSCO.
 With the resources specified in the above command (``-t local=4``) phylociraptor will thus run two BUSCO jobs, each using two threads in parallel, whenever possible.
+Parallelization could be achieved at two levels, 1) the software and 2) the number of instances of a given step that are being run in parallel.

 Results of this step can be found in :bash:`results/orthology`.